rockettheme/docs/Docs/wordpress/plugins/roksprocket/lists_mode.md

 ![][lists1]

 :   1. **Title** This is the title you wish to give the RokSprocket instance.
 This is only used as a label on the backend, as the widget title will be what appears on the frontend of the site.
-[22%, 13%, se]
+[27%, 15%, se]
     2. **Filtered Article List Options** Gives you access to item-specific settings for the posts title, description, image, and link.
-[53%, 46%, sw]
-    3. **Layout Type** This is where you will select the Layout Mode you wish to use for your RokSprocket widget.
-[47%, 82%, sw]
+[55%, 52%, nw]
-    4. **Content Filter Rules** Sets the content filter rules for the widget.
-[53%, 75%, ne]
+    3. **Content Filter Rules** Sets the content filter rules for the widget.
+[54%, 83%, sw]

 1. The **Title** field gives you the ability to set a title for the widget itself.
 Every widget has to have a title, though you can opt to hide it from public view for a cleaner, more theme integrated look.
+The **Position** field right below it gives you the ability to set the position within the theme's layout the widget should appear in.

 2. The **Filtered Article List** gives you access to item-specific settings including:

-    * **Title** - Allows you to override the post title in the widget.
-The post title will be used if this is left at *Default*.
-    * **Description** - Allows you to set a description for the feature.
-If this is left at *Default* the introductory text from the post is used.
-    * **Image** - This allows you to circumvent the assigned image from the post and replace it with one specifically for the feature.
+    * **Image** - This allows you to circumvent the assigned image from the post and replace it with one specifically for the headline.
     * **Link** - If set, the link will show a *Read More** button as well as link the title.
-On specific themes, it will link the image in the feature, as well.
+On specific themes, it will link the image in the headline, as well.

-3. The **Content Provider and Layout Type** section gives you the ability to set the Layout Mode you wish to use for the widget.
-This is often the first setting you want to pay attention to when creating a new RokSprocket widget.
-The Content Provider can vary, but in most WordPress instances, this will default to WordPress.
+    * **Description** - Allows you to set a description for the headline.
+If this is left at *Default* the introtext from the post is used.

-4. The **Content Filter Rules** section gives you the ability to determine how the widget will pull content to make up the features.
+3. The **Content Filter Rules** section gives you the ability to determine how the widget will pull content to make up the headlines.
 For example, you can have the widget pull posts that are within a specific category, contain a particular name or keyword in the title, or choose specific posts.
 You can also modify how this content is sorted in the widget.

 Below the **Content Filter Rules** section are two options areas specific to the layout mode you have chosen.
 We have broken down the **Lists Layout Options** and **Lists Article Defaults** sections below.